 The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at My Dentist Richardshaw Lane -Pudsey is the practice manager.
+The registered manager at Bupa Wilsden is the practice manager.

-On the day of inspection, we collected 22 CQC comment cards filled in by patients.
+On the day of inspection, we collected 20 CQC comment cards filled in by patients.

-During the inspection we spoke with three dentists, three dental nurses, two receptionists, the area and regulatory managers and the practice manager.
+During the inspection we spoke with two dentists, one dental nurse, two receptionists and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.